 7. A Business Plan is Required for Small Business Administration Loans

 For both new and existing businesses, the SBA will require you to submit a business plan.
-The business plan needs to outline your operational and financial projections for the future, as well as the more intangible aspects of your business such as its mission and values.
+The business plan needs to outline your operational and financial projections for the future.
+It will need to lay out the more intangible aspects of your business such as its mission and values.

 Your business plan is the opportunity to convince the SBA and lenders that your small business is worth the investment.
-Therefore, take time over it and make sure that it is based on market data and conveys your vision clearly.
+Therefore, take time to make sure that it is based on market data and conveys your vision clearly.

 Small Business Administration loans do require collateral.
 Although the SBA backs most of the loan, you will need to back a portion of it.
 What’s more, if an SBA lender deems your loan to be high risk, you will be required to provide more collateral.